SanzharMrz/vosk-am-adaptation/README.md

 The steps/scripts from the [CVTE finetuning](https://github.com/zhaoyi2/CVTE_chain_model_finetune/tree/master/steps) recipe are used to extract mel features and normalize them, **MAYBE** we should use the steps from kaldi [aishell2](https://github.com/kaldi-asr/kaldi/tree/master/egs/aishell2/s5), can this __affect__ the preparation of features?
 As for the finetune script, they are combined into one sh [finetune_tdnn_1a.sh](https://github.com/kaldi-asr/kaldi/blob/master/egs/aishell2/s5/local/nnet3/tuning/finetune_tdnn_1a.sh), this pipeline is recommended in alphacephei [model adaptation](https://alphacephei.com/vosk/adaptation)

-Here is the script we use, [ft.sh](ft.sh)
-Directly a piece with data preparation (possible inaccuracies, worth validating):
+Here is the script we use, [ft.sh](ft.sh).
+Directly a piece of code with data preparation (possible inaccuracies, worth validating):

 ```bash
 # Compute mfcc